fusioncharts/dev_centre_docs/getting-started/jquery/percentage-calculation-using-jquery.md

     * The `dataFormat` is set as JSON.
     * The json data has been embeded as the value of the `dataSource`.

-3. Created a component to include `react-fusioncharts` component.
+3. Used FusionChart's jQuery method `insertFusionCharts()` to create FusionCharts.

 4. In the above sample:
 	* `beforeDataUpdate` and `dataUpdated` events are binded.